 Benny with Humphrey Bogart, 1955; Marilyn Monroe, 1953

-“It’s worth noting how open Jack was to working with his guest stars,” says Leff.
+“It’s worth noting how open Jack was to working with his guest stars,” says Leibowitz.
 Bogart and Monroe made their first television appearances with Benny.
-“Jack made television less scary for many top stars from movies, theatre and radio,” says Leff.
+“Jack made television less scary for many top stars from movies, theatre and radio,” says Leibowitz.

 “Jack also worked well with newcomers, as if they were old hands.
 He let Shari Lewis steal a show.
 Jack worked with Lambchop and her other puppets, superbly.
 Lewis dances and sings, showing the breadth of her talent.